GIScience/openrouteservice/docs/installation/Running-with-Docker.md

 1. Pull the openrouteservice docker image from dockerhub and start a container named `ors-app`
 2. Launch the openrouteservice service on port `8080` within a tomcat running in that container, available at the address `http://localhost:8080/ors`.
 3. A local `./docker` folder containing the files used and produced by openrouteservice for easy access.
-Most relevant is `./docker/conf/ors-config.json` controlling ORS behaviour.
-If you map a local `your_osm.pbf` to the container's `/home/ors/ors-core/data/osm_file.pbf` (see comment in dockerfile or examples above), it will build a graph from that OSM file.
-Otherwise openrouteservice will use the provided OSM test file of Heidelberg and surroundings.
+Most relevant is `./docker/conf/ors-config.yml` controlling ORS behaviour, and the test OSM data file  `/home/ors/ors-core/data/osm_file.pbf` of Heidelberg and surroundings.

+**Customization**

+Once you have a built image you can decide to start a container with different settings, e.g. changing the active profiles or other settings.
+To run ORS with a custom configuration, modify the `./docker/conf/ors-config.yml` to your needs, and restart the container.
+You can obviously also modify the volume mappings in the `docker-compose.yml` to your needs.

+Old ORS configuration files in JSON format are deprecated.
+If you have a custom `ors-config.json` file from a previous installation we strongly recommend to migrate to the new YAML format.
+For the transitional period ORS allows the use of old format JSON files placed at `./docker/conf/ors-config.json`.
+All settings in such a file, if present, will override settings in the proper YAML format.

-After container launch, modify the `./docker/conf/ors-config.json` to your needs, and restart the container.
-Alternatively you can map an existing `ors-config.json` which you have locally to the container's `/ors-conf/ors-config.json` to initialize ORS immediately.
-If you changed the OSM file after the first container start, don't forget to set the environment variable `BUILD_GRAPHS=True` (see comment in dockerfile or examples above) to force a rebuild of the graph(s) (or delete the `./docker/graphs` folder, which is the same thing).
+If you changed the OSM file after the first container start, don't forget to set the environment variable `BUILD_GRAPHS=True` (see comment in dockerfile or examples above) to force a rebuild of the graph(s) (or delete the contents of the `./docker/graphs` folder, which is the same thing).

-**UID**
+***UID***

 If you need to change the UID the ors is running with, you can use these variables:
 ```bash